keploy/community-blog/cm46px5cf000h09mb1q9m2yws.md

 ### **Can Keploy work with existing test cases?**

 Yes, Keploy can complement your existing test suite by generating additional tests automatically, making it easier to ensure complete test coverage.

+### **What are the types of API tests typically performed?**

+Common types include functional testing, load testing, and security testing.
+Functional tests validate if the API works as expected for given inputs.
+Load tests check performance under high usage.
+Security tests verify authentication, authorization, and data protection.

+### **How do you validate API responses during testing?**

+API responses are validated by checking status codes, headers, and data formats.
+Assertions are made for expected values in JSON or XML responses.
+Tools help automate validation for quick and repeatable tests.
+Error handling, response time, and schema compliance are also checked.